Five tips you can learn from Kim Kardashian West when setting up social media for your business

 Whatever your opinion of Kim, there is no denying that she’s aced social media.
 Kim’s social media strategy has undoubtedly strengthened her online presence, relationship with her following and ultimately her personal brand.

-If you are new to social media and are unsure how to build and interact with your online following or require a social media risk management strategy tailored for your organisation, contact our social media experts:
+If you are new to social media and are unsure about how to build and interact with your online following, or you require a social media risk management strategy tailored for your organisation, please speak with one of the lawyers in Coleman Greig's Brand Protection team.